thoughtbot/shoulda-matchers/MAINTAINING.md

 <https://matchers.shoulda.io/docs>

-This URL actually links to a HTML page which merely serves to automatically redirect the visitor to the docs for the latest published version of the gem.
+This URL links to an HTML page which merely serves to automatically redirect the visitor to the docs for the latest published version of the gem.
 This version is hardcoded in the HTML page.

-Generally you will update the published docs as a part of a release, but there may be situations where you'll need to do it manually.
+Generally, you will update the published docs as a part of a release, but there maybe situations where you'll need to do it manually.

 You can re-publish the docs for the latest version (as governed by `lib/shoulda/matchers/version.rb`) by running: